Asymmetries of Service: Interdependence and Synchronicity: Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry

 \section{Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry}

-Let us begin our analysis by defining this paper's focal representation of dynamically co-produced service as a two-sided Hawkes cluster model.
-As discussed in Section~\ref{sec:litrature}, we seek a model of service that is micro- rather than macroscopic, meaning that it is focused on behavior at the level of individuals rather than at the level of the system.
-By comparison to simply representing the duration as some random variable, we propose that this more granular framework strikes at the heart of service: service isn't formulaic or step-by-step like other classic domains of operations like manufacturing or production.
+Let us now begin Part I of the paper, in which we develop and analyze the foundations of a stochastic model of service at the individual interaction level.
+We start by defining this paper's focal representation of dynamically co-produced service as a two-sided Hawkes cluster model.
+As discussed in Section~\ref{litReview}, we seek a model of service that is micro- rather than macroscopic, meaning that it is focused on behavior at the level of individuals rather than at the level of the system.
+By comparison to simply representing the duration as some random variable, we \editTwo{claim} that this more granular framework strikes at the heart of service: service isn't formulaic or step-by-step like other classic domains of operations like manufacturing or production.
 The terms, contexts, and goals of the service interaction evolve as it progresses.
 As the interaction unfolds, the two sides, customer and agent, each contribute to the service objective, and these then spur further contributions from both sides.

 To ground this idea in a practical motivation, consider again the tax preparation example.
 Particularly in modern settings, this collaboration often occurs over a series of digital messages and virtual meetings through the tax preparation company's website.
 In the course of that correspondence, the customer may send documents and background details, and the agent may supply insights and forms.
 The incomplete information on each side creates a reciprocal question-and-answer cycle, where both parties may send each other questions to refine the scope and ascertain the goal, implying that new queries from one party can create additional tasks for the other.
 Hence, each contribution within the interaction may beget subsequent contributions, rendering the service exchange dependent on its own history.
 Furthermore, each contribution differs from the rest in the information it carries and the subsequent tasks it necessitates, and, thus, the number of points generated in response will likewise vary across contributions, injecting uncertainty into the process.
 This randomized ripple effect is the hallmark of the Hawkes point process and precisely what makes it ``self-exciting.''
 To that end, the following process can be seen to be a \emph{behavioral} model, but rather than a model of strategy or rationality, it is a model of impulses, influences, and interaction.